Diversity, Equity and Inclusion are fundamental to our culture.

 Miller Johnson Michigan Diversity Scholarship

 Students of color accepted to or attending law school within the US with a permanent residence in Michigan are invited to apply for this scholarship.
-Students must demonstrate financial need, have a minimum 3.0 GPA, and be a citizen of the US.
+Students must demonstrate financial need, have a minimum 3.0 GPA, and be a permanent resident, refugee, or asylee of the US.
 Download the application PDF from www.grfoundation.org after January 1.